 5. Homework must be stapled.
 There is no stapler in class.
 Staple homework before you get to class.

-For example information at "http://www.uky.edu/AS/Geology/greb/130/index.html" and "http://www.uky.edu/AS/Geology/introduction/index.html" are both from the University of Kentucky (uky) and are treated as different pages of the same website
+For example information at "http://www.uky.edu/AS/Geology/greb/130/index.html" and "http://www.uky.edu/AS/Geology/introduction/index.html" are both from the University of Kentucky (uky) and are treated as different pages of the same website.

 You can use class notes as a reference, and should reference them as used, but they do not count as one of your sources.
+For the topics assigned, there should be plenty of information readily available, so you should not have to use the notes as a source.

-Homework must be your own work.
-Read the University definition and guidelines for avoiding plagiarism.
-Really, read them.
-It’s a short document and it gives suggestions for proper and improper paraphrasing.
-DO NOT CUT AND PASTE FROM THE INTERNET.
-Cutting and pasting is plagiarism.
-You can use exact quotes if you put those in quotations and reference the quote, but the paper should not be composed of 3 or 4 exact quotes!
-Most of the paper should be your own writing.
 Any specific material that you paraphrase or rewrite should end with a source in parentheses cited in the text.
 Consider this to be any material that is not common knowledge.
 Any picture or image you use that you did not draw or photograph needs to be cited (Don’t use pictures or images unless its necessary for your answer).
-If you do not cite work that is not your own you are plagiarizing.
+If you do not cite work that is not your own you are plagiarizing and you will receive a zero for the paper.
+If excessive, further disciplinary action may be taken.

 1. For an exact quote you must put the text in parentheses, with the reference, for example;

-“The dinosaurs stride was 4.6 m, which using the Bentley algorithm computes to a speed of 7.2 miles per hour (Johnson, 1999)”
+“The dinosaurs stride was 4.6 m, which using the Bentley algorithm computes to a speed of 7.2 miles per hour (Johnson, 1999).”

 2. For a paraphrase, you do not need quotation marks, but you should cite the source, for example: